HelenHighwater1/Olafs-Escape/Olegs_Escape/README.md

 -	Altitude tracker
 -	Start
 -	Win / lose
--	Pause?
--	restart

 **Day 6:  1/5** – put it all together, add music, aesthetics etc

 **Day 7: 1/6** - Testing, improving gameplay, deploy to GitHub

 ## Bonus – future features
-Add pause
+-  Add pause, restart options
-Obstacles will fall from the top and come up from the bottom to make the game more complex Extra points can be gained from picking up prizes on the way down.
+-  Obstacles will fall from the top and come up from the bottom to make the game more complex
+-  Extra points can be gained from picking up prizes on the way down.
-Multiple levels
+-  Multiple levels